-- Attach any hardware necessary to your mailbox or the wall as instructed on your mailbox’s installation manual.
+- Attach any mailbox hardware necessary to your box or the wall as instructed on your provided installation manual.

-Tip: Often times, installation hardware is NOT included with your wall-mounted mailbox.
-Check the mailbox’s manual for specifics on what you need to purchase additionally for proper installation
+Tip: Often, installation hardware is not included with your wall-mounted mailbox.
+Check the mailbox’s manual for specifics on what you need to purchase additionally for proper installation.

 - Insert screws into the top holes and hang on the wall, only twisting the screws in halfway.

 - Rest a level on top of the mailbox to double-check it is flat.
 Adjust if necessary.

 - Insert screws into the bottom holes and drill in only halfway, again checking that mailbox is level.